On the Complexity of Barrier Resilience for Fat Regions: -approximation

 Let $S = \langle s_1 \ldots s_n \rangle$ be a string of $n$ symbols from some alphabet $\alp$, such that no symbol appears more than twice.
 Let $T$ be a substring of $S$.
 We define $\ell (T)$ to be the length of $T$, and $d (T)$ to be the number of distinct symbols in $T$.
 Clearly, $\frac12 \ell (T) \le d (T) \le \ell (T)$.
 Let $\sigma$ and $k$ be two fixed integers such that $\sigma < k$.
 We define the \emph {cost} of a substring $T$ of $S$ to be:

 Note that, in the string context, $d$ acts as the resilience, $\ell$ as the thickness, and $\psi$ is the approximation we compute.
 Intuitively, if $T$ is short (i.e., length at most $k$) we can compute the exact value $d(T)$.
-If $T$ has a symbol whose two appearances are far away we will use a ``shortcut'' and pay $\sigma$ (i.e., for unit disk regions, by Lemma~\ref{lem:ResInside}, we will take $\sigma=\Delta$).
+If $T$ has a symbol whose two appearances are far away we will use a ``shortcut'' and pay $\sigma$ (i.e., for unit disk regions, by Lemma~\ref{lem:ResInside}, we have $\sigma=4\ply-3$).
 Otherwise, we will approximate $d$ by $\ell$.
-Given a long string, we wish to subdivide $S$ into a \emph{segmentation} $\cal T$, composed of $m$ disjoint segments (i.e. substrings of $S$) $T_1, \ldots, T_m$, that minimize the total cost $\psi(\mathcal T) = \sum_i \psi(T_i)$.
-Clearly, $\psi(\mathcal T) \le \ell(S)$.